The Minimal Risks and Effects of BPA Exposure

-You may have heard a lot of conflicting information in the popular media about exposure to BPA, but what are the facts?
-Visit our Frequently Asked Questions page to get answers to some common questions about exposure to BPA.
+You may have heard a lot of conflicting information in the popular media about risks and effects of BPA exposure, but what are the facts?
+Visit our Frequently Asked Questions page to learn about the minimal risks and get answers to some common questions about exposure to BPA.

 Those who work in factories that manufacture BPA, polycarbonate plastic and epoxy resins may have questions about occupational exposure to BPA.
 For more information, visit our occupational exposure page.